duleorlovic/blog/_posts/2016-09-07-cap3-capistrano-deployment-rubber-provision.markdown

 require 'capistrano3/postgres'

 # Load custom tasks from `lib/capistrano/tasks` if you have any defined
+# and add to deploy.rb like `after "deploy:published", "translation:setup"`
 Dir.glob("lib/capistrano/tasks/*.rake").each { |r| import r }
 HERE_DOC
 ~~~